-Although they have a formal name ‘The Cambrensis Junior Singers’, the name Cambrats was coined on that trip and has been used ever since.
+Although they had a formal name ‘The Cambrensis Junior Singers’, the name Cambrats was coined on that trip and has been used ever since.

 Anne Brown as well as Lynda Rose, who helped lead and accompanied the Cambrats and Promise of Christmas Youth Choir from their beginnings, retired after the Promise of Christmas in December 2018, handing over the baton to Emily Porter and Lorraine Vernon.
 You can read more about that event under What a Day in Latest News.

-Since 2001, the Cambrats have been joined every year at Christmas by a larger group of children and young people who form The Promise of Christmas Youth Choir, singing in St David’s Hall along with Cambrensis and the St David’s Praise Choir.
+Since 2001, the Cambrats were joined every year at Christmas by a larger group of children and young people who formed The Promise of Christmas Youth Choir, singing in St David’s Hall along with Cambrensis and the St David’s Praise Choir.